WBAE

-WBAE (1490 kHz, "The Bay 107.1/93.5") is a commercial AM radio station licensed to Portland, Maine.
+WBAE (1490 kHz, "The Bay 107.1/93.5") is a commercial AM radio station in Portland, Maine, United States.
 Owned by Saga Communications, it broadcasts a soft adult contemporary format.
 Its studios and offices are located on Western Avenue in South Portland, and its transmitter is off Forest Avenue in Portland.
 The Bay primarily features music from soft rock artists and music of the 1970s and 80s, with a few newer titles mixed in.

-WBAE can also be heard in the Portland area on its FM translator, W296CZ 107.1 MHz.
-The station is simulcast in York County, Maine on 1400 WVAE in Biddeford, Maine, which has its own FM translator, W228EE 93.5; the station's current branding is derived from these FM feeds.
+WBAE can also be heard in the Portland area on its FM translator, W296CZ (107.1 MHz).
+The station is simulcast in York County, Maine on WVAE (1400 AM) in Biddeford, Maine, which has its own FM translator, W228EE (93.5 MHz); the station's current branding is derived from these FM feeds.

 History

 WBAE was first licensed in 1946 as WMTW, broadcasting on 1490 kHz and licensed to The Yankee Network, Inc. The WMTW call sign was transferred from the original WMTW, an FM station which changed its call letters to WMNE at this time.

 On August 1, 1951, WMTW changed call letters to WPOR.
 For much of its history, it was associated with country music, and when sister station WPOR-FM debuted in October 1967, the two stations were the primary source of country music in the Portland radio market.
 The AM and FM stations were mostly simulcast, although for a time, WPOR aired a satellite-delivered syndicated country music format while WPOR-FM featured local announcers and locally programmed country music.

 In 1999, WPOR switched its call letters to WBAE.
 Its original format was adult standards, initially provided by the Music of Your Life network, and later Dial Global's Adult Standards (America's Best Music) service.
 WBAE was later simulcast with WVAE in Biddeford to give listeners in York County, Maine a better signal.
 WBAE and WVAE had an affiliation with ABC News Radio, and were the local outlets for Paul Harvey, Portland Pirates and the Portland Sea Dogs.
 (The Sea Dogs have moved to WPEI and WPPI; Paul Harvey died in 2009, and the Pirates have since moved to WLOB).

 The stations adopted a hot talk format, dropping adult standards on March 4, 2009.
 Hot talk had been heard on co-owned WZAN before that station shifted to a political talk format.
 Hot talk later was replaced with an advice-oriented talk format on January 18, 2010.

 The advice-talk programming included the syndicated morning show Bob and Tom from Indianapolis, syndicated family finance shows from Clark Howard and Dave Ramsey, psychological advice from The Dr. Laura Program and Dr. Joy Browne, as well as Loveline, NASCAR racing from the Motor Racing Network, and NFL football from Westwood One.